robertpikmets/my_cv/README.md

 The main files are:

 - `resume.Rmd`: Source template for single page resume.
 This is what I have used to create my own CV.
-Alternatively, I could modify index.Rmd to create a multi-paged cv.
+Alternatively, I could modify `index.Rmd` to create a multi-paged cv.
 - `mypositions.csv`: A csv with columns encoding the various fields needed for a position entry in the CV.
 A column `section` is also available so different sections know which rows to use.
 - `css/`: Directory containing the custom CSS files used to tweak the default 'resume' format from pagedown.
+- `resume.pdf`: the final result!
+This is my CV.